NPavie/npavie.github.io/_posts/2021-05-31-useful-softwares.md

 ### For programming

 I mainly use sublime text and merge solutions for my work (but the cost may be a bit blocking, and i usually prefer open-source and multiplatform solution).
+When i don't have sublime text/merge available (work rig with windows), i usually rely on Visual Studio Code as generic code editor.
+I used a lot Atom in the past, but i had too many issues on very big projects and with packages.

 For anyone working on Unix and doing some remote programming on server, i would recommend learning to use Vim (most complex but extremely complete text editor in the console).
 Just keep a comprehensive [cheatsheet](public/files/10-Best-VIM-Cheat-Sheet-01.jpeg) on hand :) :